Credits

 Dynamic Collections is an initiative led by the Digital Archaeology Laboratory (DARKLab) at Lund University, in collaboration with the Visual Computing Lab at the National Research Council of Italy's Institute for Information Science and Technologies "Alessandro Faedo" (ISTI-CNR).

 The platform is generously supported by Swedigarch – the Swedish National Infrastructure for Digital Archaeology, the Einar Hansen Foundation, and the Thora Ohlsson Foundation.
 Dynamic Collections is not a long-term data repository.
-It is an interactive environment designed to engage with 3D archaeological artefacts.
-The platform enables researchers, students, and heritage professionals to explore, annotate, and share digital objects, fostering new ways of using and interpreting archaeological data.
+It is an interactive environment designed to engage with 3D archaeological artefacts, enabling researchers, students, and heritage professionals to explore, annotate, and share digital objects.
 Users can build thematic collections, exchange annotations, and collaboratively extract information from 3D materials to support research and education.

 Project Participants